-Students who experience harassment and/or discrimination, or witness another person within the School being harassed and/or discriminated against, are advised to consult UBC Policy 3 (SC7) on Discrimination and UBC Statement on Respectful Environment for Students, Faculty and Staff, and consider reporting the incident(s) to a member of the School (e.g., Graduate Program Coordinator, Field Education Coordinator, Director, or a faculty member).If the concern involves sexual harassment, then students are also advised to consult UBC Policy 131 (SC17) on Sexual Harassment and Other Sexual Misconduct.
+Students who experience harassment and/or discrimination, or witness another person within the School being harassed and/or discriminated against, are advised to consult UBC Policy 3 (SC7) on Discrimination and UBC Statement on Respectful Environment for Students, Faculty and Staff, and consider reporting the incident(s) to a member of the School (e.g., Graduate Program Coordinator, Field Education Coordinator, Director, or a faculty member).
+If the concern involves sexual harassment, then students are also advised to consult UBC Policy 131 (SC17) on Sexual Harassment and Other Sexual Misconduct.

-The Faculty of Health and Social Development Equity, Diversity, and Inclusion (EDI) Advisor to the Dean, Rishma Chooniedass, and EDI Coordinator, Natalia Peñuela Gallo are available to support students experiencing harassment and/or discrimination.
+The Faculty of Health and Social Development Equity, Diversity, and Inclusion (EDI) Advisor to the Dean, Rishma Chooniedass is available to support students experiencing harassment and/or discrimination.